 A boost in collagen may help support a healthy metabolism by adding lean muscle to your frame and help with the conversion of essential nutrients.

 Protein in general is important for healthy muscle tissue, healthy skin, healthy bodily tissues, boosting the metabolism, and aiding in proper growth and development.
 Some amino acids can also boost the body’s use of antioxidants and support healthy cells from DNA and RNA.

+Collagen for hair growth is quickly becoming a significant reason to use this supplement.
 Collagen protein is the building block of your fingernails, hair and teeth and may support hair follicle health as well.

 AAs in collagen can help to support healthy arteries and healthy normal blood pressure by assisting in normal vasodilation (the widening of arteries and relaxation of muscle cells and blood vessels that allows for healthy circulation).

 A little known fact is that there are at least 16 different types of collagen within the human body.
 These include collagen types 1, 2, 3, 5 and 10.

 The vast majority of the collagen — between 80 percent and 90 percent — consists of types 1, 2 and 3, with type 1 making up the vast majority of the body's collagen.

 There are also different types of collagen found in certain foods or used to create collagen products and supplements.

 Here’s an overview of the different types and their primary functions: